Skip to content

 Method Cost Range Transit Time Best For

-These rates fluctuate with fuel costs, container availability, and global logistics conditions.
+These are August 2026 market rates for China to US lanes.
+They fluctuate with fuel costs, container availability, and global logistics conditions, and air rates spike 25-40% during the September to November peak.
 Treat them as ballpark estimates and get current quotes from your freight forwarder.

 Here is how operators actually think about this.